 That’s it, kids.
 I acknowledge that raising my individual book prices to $13 billion will cut into my readership, although I am sufficiently business savvy to offer a one-time 5% discount if you pay cash and order before midnight tonight.

 Otherwise, if you don’t think I’m worth it, boo-hoo.
 You’re not my type of customer anyway.
 Go read your Grishams and your Gabaldons, or if you are a person of faith, your Gods.
 Real readers accept the rising cost of genius.
 And the math is in my favor.

-Currently I have seven titles on amazon, and unlike Shkreli, who relies on volume and dying-person desperation, all I need to sell is one lousy book.
+Currently I have ten titles on amazon, and unlike Shkreli, who relies on volume and dying-person desperation, all I need to sell is one lousy book.